Knit beanie design: create design offline

 - If you are not sure if your file is color reduced correctly, upload the file in the Online Designer and do the color reduction there.

-- If your file has to be color reduced, it also has to be optimized manually after resize and color reduction.
-This pixel perfect final touch can be done in the online designer, zoom in the design to work on the details and use pen, eraser, color replacer and flood fill tool.
+- Files often have to be optimized manually after resized or color reduction.
+The pixel perfect final touch can be done in the online designer, zoom in the design to work on the details and use pen, eraser, color replacer and flood fill tool.

 See how to use these tools in the Online Designer FAQ